ni/monodrive-documentation/docs/LV_client/utilities/mono_add_tcp_connection.md

 ### Description

-Add a TCP reference to the monoDrive global varible.
+Add a TCP reference to the monoDrive global variable.

 For technical support contact us at  **support@monodrive.io**